BradHutchings/Mmojo-Server-v2/docs/402-Prepare-to-Build.md

 ### Customize WebUI
 #### Suggested
 Rollback the `tools/server/webui` to the pre-Svelte version.
 The new Svelte UI doesn't like running on non-root web server path.
 We'll remove this step when the new UI is fixed upstream in llama.cpp.
-- View script: <a href="../scripts/402-Rollback-webui.sh" target="_blank">402-Rollback-webui.sh</a>.
+- View the script: <a href="../scripts/402-Rollback-webui.sh" target="_blank">402-Rollback-webui.sh</a>.
 - Run the script.
-We run with `.` so variables can be defined and exported.
   ```
   . $MMOJO_SERVER_SCRIPTS/402-Rollback-webui.sh
   ```

 #### Required
 Customize the web UI, rebuild all the web files.
 If you did the **Suggested** step above, you will see 2 `sed` errors.
-- View script: <a href="../scripts/402-Customize-webui.sh" target="_blank">402-Customize-webui.sh</a>.
+- View the script: <a href="../scripts/402-Customize-webui.sh" target="_blank">402-Customize-webui.sh</a>.
 - Run the script.
-We run with `.` so variables can be defined and exported.
   ```
   . $MMOJO_SERVER_SCRIPTS/402-Customize-webui.sh
   ```